Paul-Hi/Mango/README.md

 ## Features

+* Building and running on Linux and Windows.
 * Basic support of GLTF models (No animations yet, some features missing, no draco encoding)
 * HDR support and image based lighting
 * Many physically based rendering features